bajinaji/stocksales/README.md

 There is no awareness of the distant future, so many opportunities will be missed.
 They do make a profit, which is something.

 ### Caveats
-Could implement a heuristic for trying future rounds but factoring in a de-incentive

-Factor in the concept of taking earlier options that are slightly less profitable but offer future possible higher returns

-brute force!!!!  memory overhead, run time ... also can't be bothered ... at each position make every possible call recurisely (be it hold, buy or sell)

-0123456789

-0 0
-  1

-1 0 0 0 0

-2 ^ 65000 ... ish
+Well ... it basically sucks
+He runs quickly, 30t, and is guaranteed not to make a loss ... that's as good as it gets.

 ***
+<br><br><br>
+## 2. Parallel Universes Buyer

-### Options
+### Requirements
-This seems to be an NP Complete scenario, similar to a travelling salesman problem (although my math is not strong these days), so I toyed with implementing a recursive brute force algorithm that branches at every choice path (to hold, buy or sell depending on situation) that would execute each recursive branch one upon the other ...
-This would end up with 2 to the power of 65000 paths in this situation I believe, which is nnnnnot really tenable.

-Also currently pondering a working backwards system that can minimize the number of open branches by looking at paths that cross over one another ...
-However I've spent 3-4 hours on this, and don't really want to invest too much more time
+* Python 3+
+* pandas
+* anytree
 ***
+### Run project
+- Run "python parallelUniverseBuyer.py" from a bash shell

+***
+### Description
+Brute force at it's best
+Uses a list rather than recursion, but does nothing smart, so runs at ...
+2 * t..ish.
+Runs fine on my tiny test data I created ...
+I didn't have the patience for it to finish even with the 3600 set.
+Just to show my thinking, really.

+### Caveats
+Well ... this one basically doesn't finish ... at least not in my life time
+***
+<br><br><br>
+## Cached Recursive Buyer
+### Requirements
+* Python 3+
+* pandas
+* anytree
+***
+### Run project
+- Run "python parallelUniverseBuyer.py" from a bash shell
+***
+### Description
+Okay, this one runs ... so long as we allow a massive stack size (I wish stack were interchangeable with heap).
+At least, having identified the overlapping sub problems I was able to memoize the data.
+So still not perfect in any sense, but this caches the data to ensure limited recursion, and runs at  O(N*(maxtoHold-minToHold)) to account for every possible state at each possible time.
+I'd like to have converted into a linear solution, of course, but this is a step in the right direction
+***
+<br><br><br><br><br>
+***
-#### Notes:
+## Notes:
-No test cases or so forth ... didn't seem appropriate for an algorithm implementation example.
+No test cases or so forth ... didn't seem appropriate for an algorithm implementation example that is not going to be worked on be multiple people or that necessarily even work!
-Python is not my normal professional general purpose language, so apologies for non optimal implementations, I would generally implement in C# or lua or C++ or Typescript (and yes, javascript was a given option but honestly I don't really rate it highly so was happy to go with python, you'll just have to give a little lee-way)
+Python is not my normal professional general purpose language, so apologies for non optimal implementations, I would generally implement in C# or lua or C++ or Lisp or Typescript (and yes, javascript was a given option but honestly I don't really rate it highly so was happy to go with python, you'll just have to give a little lee-way)